epsrc-abcd/abcd-website/event/README.md

 What we want to accomplish
 ======

-* What is the state of the art in static (and dynamic) protocol-checking?

-More specific issues:
+Other specific issues:

+* sync vs. async
-* Practical issues relating to expressivity (sync vs. async, binary vs. multiparty)
+* binary vs. multiparty

 Programme
 ======

+Schedule questions:

-Schedule question: How long should periods be?
+* How long should each session be?
+* Should 'demos' and 'talks' have the same amount of time?

+Some reference points:

 * ICFP - 50 minutes (2 x 25 min)
 * ESOP - 120 minutes (4 x 30 min)
 * CoCo - 75 minutes (5 x 15 min)
 * Typical conference - 90 minutes (3 x 30 min)

-Should 'demos' and 'talks' have the same amount of time?

 Tentative schedule
 ------